-BIMI (Brand Indicators for Message Identification) is a new, experimental standard that builds on top of DMARC.
-It allows domain owners who have implemented DMARC to purchase a Verified Mark Certificate (VMC) to display a BIMI logo for their brand in email messages.
+BIMI (Brand Indicators for Message Identification) is a new standard that builds on top of DMARC.
+It allows domain owners who have implemented DMARC in Enforcement mode to purchase a Verified Mark Certificate (VMC) to display a BIMI logo for their brand in email messages.
 This gives recipients an easy way to visually identify trusted messages.

 As BIMI is such a new standard, it does not yet have widespread adoption by domain owners or mailbox providers, and you do not need to set up BIMI.
 However, if you are interested in learning more, you can review the following sites:

 SenderID is an authentication standard that was created by Microsoft and intended as a replacement for SPF.
-However, Sender ID has since been deprecated and is no longer used by the vast majority of email services and you do not need to configure it.
+However, Sender ID has since been deprecated and is no longer used; therefore, you do not need to configure it.

 In this article, we didn't attempt to explain the technical process of how SPF, DKIM, and DMARC work.
 Each of these authentication protocols has a public website where the technical specification is explained at depth: